-- Benefit to "severely disadvantaged communities".
-(5 to 10 points) Applicants must: - a.
-Demonstrate how the project connects the disadvantaged community(ies) to commonly identified resources or amenities such as medical facilities, employers, parks, community centers and grocery stores. - b.
-Provide a map that delineates the specific disadvantaged census tract(s) or school(s) that will benefit from the project in relationship to the project site. - 3-2.
-Potential for increased walking and bicycling, especially among students, including the identification of walking and bicycling routes to and from schools, transit facilities, community centers, employment centers, and other destinations; and including increasing and improving connectivity and mobility of non-motorized users.
+- Potential for increased walking and bicycling, especially among students, including the identification of walking and bicycling routes to and from schools, transit facilities, community centers, employment centers, and other destinations; and including increasing and improving connectivity and mobility of non-motorized users.
 Applicants may describe how the project would address significant gap closures.
-(0 to 30-35 points) - 4-3.
+(0 to 35 points) - 3.
 Potential for reducing the number and/or rate or the risk of pedestrian and bicyclist fatalities and injuries, including the identification of safety hazards for pedestrians and bicyclists.
 Applicants may describe qualitative safety barriers that deter people from walking/biking if their community lacks quantitative safety data and how the project would address the community's safety concerns.
-(0 to 25 points) - 5.4.
-Public participation and Planning.
-(0 to 45-10 points)
+(0 to 25 points)

+- 4. Public participation and Planning.
+(0 to 10 points) - a.
-- a.
 Identification of the community-based public participation process that culminated in the project proposal, which may include noticed meetings and consultation with local stakeholders.
 Project applicants must clearly articulate how the local participation process (including the participation of disadvantaged community stakeholders) resulted in the identification and prioritization of the proposed project. - b.
 For projects costing \$1 million or more, an emphasis will be placed on projects that are prioritized in an adopted city or county bicycle transportation plan, pursuant to Section 891.2, pedestrian plan, safe routes to school plan, active transportation plan, trail plan, or circulation element of a general plan that incorporated elements of an active transportation plan.
-In future funding cycles, the CTC expects to make consistency with an approved active transportation plan a requirement for large projects. - 6-5.
+In future funding cycles, the CTC expects to make consistency with an approved active transportation plan a requirement for large projects. - 5.
 Improved public health through the targeting of populations with high risk factors for obesity, physical inactivity, asthma or other health issues, with a description of the intended health benefits of the proposed project.
-(0 to 10 points) - 7.6.
+(0 to 10 points) - 6.
 Cost-effectiveness.
-(0 to 10.5 points) - a.
+(0 to 5 points) - a.
 A project's cost effectiveness will be evaluated on the relative costs of the project in comparison to the project's benefits as defined by the purpose and goals of the ATP.
-This includes the consideration of the safety and mobility benefit in relation to both the total project cost and the funds provided. - a.
-Applicants must discuss the relative costs and benefits of the range of alternatives considered as well as quantify the safety and mobility benefit in relationship to both the total project cost and the funds provided.
+This includes the consideration of the safety and mobility benefit in relation to both the total project cost and the funds provided.